Layered Chocolate Cheesecake for an Italian Holiday Feast

 Italians celebrate Christmas in the true spirit of the season, sharing their love of magnificent food with their families.
 Many will observe the Feast of the Seven Fishes on Christmas Eve.
 Before Midnight Mass, a wonderful meal featuring at least seven seafood dishes is served.
 We non-Italian Catholics, along with the Italians, abstain from meat on Fridays of Lent, but it’s also common in many Italian-American homes to also abstain before the stroke of midnight on Christmas Eve when the Christ child was born.

 My carnivore family tends to eat a pork roast or tenderloin on Christmas Eve, but this pasta with sausage and cream recipe, chock-full of Italian sausage, artichoke hearts, tomatoes, and spices, would be a delicious entree for our Italian Holiday Feast.
-I used Colavita spinach nests, artichoke hearts (affiliate links), and olive oil to whip up this easy, flavorful pasta.
+I used Colavita spinach nests, artichoke heart, and olive oil to whip up this easy, flavorful pasta.
 As a bonus, this picture-perfect pasta echoes the classic Christmas colors of red and green!
 Perfect for an Italian Holiday Feast!

 Besides categorizing my family as carnivores, they’re also bona fide chocoholics.
 A truly decadent chocolate dessert is a MUST for all holidays.
 When I was sent both white and bittersweet Perugina chocolate bars, I knew I’d have to create an uber chocolaty dessert featuring them both for this Italian Holiday Feast.

 A double-decker cheesecake fit the bill, starting with a chocolate cookie crust, then a dark chocolate followed by a white chocolate cheesecake layer.
 I could not resist gilding the lily with Perugina Baci, exquisite hazelnut filled chocolate bonbons.
 The perfect way to end a holiday feast.
 If you love chocolate mousse, this layered mousse cake is another divine dessert!